 End-of-round scoring tiles are a different matter.
 They are drawn randomly.
 Sometimes they will be aligned with your overall game plan, other times you have to decide on what to focus on.
 Keep your resource at producing and exporting or keep some of the processed goods for scoring?

 The map is another thing you have to worry about.
 The features restrict building and not all hexes are worth the same.
 Normally you want to build on the cheaper hexes … but sometimes a scoring for expensive tiles is drawn.

 The lochs and rivers are also important.
 The shipping reach is not to be neglected, as you want to spread out as much as possible: to reach cheaper tiles, to reach other players for neighboring bonuses, to reach port bonus tiles, and to have as many separate settlements for the end scoring.

 When it comes to player count, the game scales very well.
-The two-player map is slightly smaller (the outer hexes are unavailable) and the one-player map smaller still (the 1 pound hexes are also unavailable).
+The two-player map is slightly smaller (the outer hexes are unavailable) and the one-player map is smaller still (the 1-pound hexes are also unavailable).

 There are a lot of things to consider in Clans of Caledonia.
 Money comes hard and you have to spend every pound wisely.
 Your decisions are important and have far-reaching consequences.
 This is a dream for hardcore players that like to optimize things.

 On the other hand, Clans of Caledonia is very friendly to beginners.
 You only do one thing in a turn, and with the help of a reference chart, this makes it very easy to understand how the game works.

 Clans of Caledonia is almost like a hidden gem.
 Not many people are talking about it, but those who have tried it will recognize it as one of the best eurogames ever.
 Yes, it is that good.